 If the developer is creating a “public” app (a mobile or single-page app), then you should not issue a

 client_secret to the app at all.
 This is the only way to ensure the developer won’t accidentally include it in their application.
 If it doesn’t exist, it can’t be leaked!

-Because of this, you should ask the developer what type of application they are creating when they start.
-You can present the following options to them, and only issue a secret for “web server” apps.
+Because of this, it’s usually a good idea to ask the developer what type of application they are creating when they start.
+You can present the following options to them, and only issue a secret for “web server” or “service” apps.

 - Web-server app

 Of course there’s nothing stopping the developer from choosing the wrong option, but by taking the initiative of asking the developer what kind of app the credentials will be used by, you can help reduce the likelihood of leaked secrets.

 client_secret is a secret known only to the application and the authorization server.
 It is essential the application’s own password.
 It must be sufficiently random to not be guessable, which means you should avoid using common UUID libraries which often take into account the timestamp or MAC address of the server generating it.
 A great way to generate a secure secret is to use a cryptographically-secure library to generate a 256-bit value and then convert it to a hexadecimal representation.

 random_bytes function and convert to a hex string: